-- 095 Introductory Special Topics See schedule of courses for specific titles.
+- Introductory Special Topics See schedule of courses for specific titles.
 Cross-listings: Bio 95, 96.
-Credits: 1 3 - 096 Introductory Special Topics See schedule of courses for specific titles.
+Credits: - Introductory Special Topics See schedule of courses for specific titles.
 Cross-listings: Bio 95, 96.
-Credits: 1 3 - 295 HLX/Epscor HS Summer Outreach Teams of a high school science teacher and two students

-296 HLX/Epscor HS Summer Outreach Teams of a high school science teacher and two students apprentice with UVM faculty in research in preparation for an academic year of research.
-Prerequisites: Permission of HELIX/EPSCOR coordinator 656-0706.
-Credits: 1 - 3
+Credits: 1-3 - 295 HLX/Epscor HS Summer Outreach Teams of a high school science teacher and two students apprentice with UVM faculty in research in preparation for an academic year of research.
+Prerequisites: Permission of HELiX/EPSCOR coordinator 656-0706.
+Credits: 1-3 - 296 HLX/Epscor HS Summer Outreach Teams of a high school science teacher and two students apprentice with UVM faculty in research in preparation for an academic year of research.
+Prerequisites: Permission of HELiX/EPSCOR coordinator 656-0706.
+Credits: 1-3